danielealbano/cachegrand/README.md

   </a>
 </p>

-### Faster without spending one extra cent!

-Are you running a large Redis cluster because you need better performance? **Why pay more for less?** cachegrand can help to squeeze all the value of your existing infrastructure is already offering!
-For example on a 8-core Virtual Machine, cachegrand can offer up to **40X** better performances, either handling much more clients or lower latencies, on a 64 core machine (AMD EPYC 7502P) is even able to deliver **2560X** better, the tests have shown that with **64X** more load than a single core Redis instance cachegrand was still able to go **40X** faster than a single Redis instance!

-Not only we are working hard to expand the Redis API support, but cachegrand comes with a tiered storage - currently work in progress - which will let you leverage hot, warm and cold disks **reducing the TCO (Total Cost of Ownership) up to 5 times**!

 ### What is cachegrand?

 cachegrand is an open-source fast, scalable and modular Key-Value store designed from the ground up to take advantage of